Yannic-reust/bibo-uxweb2/README.md

 # Bibo

-Bibo is a Educational softwar, witch aims to make it easyer for students, teachers and parents to communicate and coordinate.
+Bibo is an Educational software, which aims to make it easier for students, teachers and parents to communicate and coordinate.

 ![student_home](https://github.com/blackbox-mit/bibo-uxweb2/assets/62382435/790af241-5bed-499c-9455-1e163b7df56f)